qiutuleng/laravel-passport-phone-verification-code-grant/README.md

 }
 ```

-2. Add `findOrNewForPassportVerifyCodeGrant` and `validateForPassportVerifyCodeGrant` methods to `User` model.
+2. Add `findOrNewForPassportVerifyCodeGrant` and `validateForPassportVerifyCodeGrant` methods to your `User` model.

 ```php
 /**